 Your love and support will help Oscar to receive the assistance he needs to develop his potential.
 Please pray for him.

 Oscar lives on the plains of Control Norte/Terminal Terrestre, home to approximately 263,400 residents.
 Typical houses are constructed of cement.
 The spoken language is Spanish.

 The regional diet consists of bread, beef, potatoes and rice.
 Common health problems in this area include malnutrition, parasites, allergies, acute rhinitis and respiratory infections.
 Most adults in Control Norte/Terminal Terrestre work as street vendors, in construction or as laundresses and earn the equivalent of $340 per month.
 This community needs more schools and employment opportunities.

-Your sponsorship allows the staff of Rato Feliz Student Center to provide Oscar with Bible teaching, medical and dental checkups, special celebrations, field trips, tutoring, scholastic materials and nutritious food.
-The center staff will also provide meetings, conferences, home visits and opportunities for project involvement for the parents or guardians of Oscar.
+Your sponsorship allows the staff of Rato Feliz Student Center to provide Oscar with Bible teaching, medical and dental checkups, special celebrations, field trips, academic reinforcement, scholastic materials and nutritious food.
+The center staff will also provide meetings, conferences and opportunities for project involvement for the parents or guardians of Oscar.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.